urobosim/DemoProject/README.md

 ## Additional Software Stacks

-Additional nodes are needed to control the robot in Unreal via CRAM plans and Giskard's motion planner, as well as perception and knowledge inference and logging.
+Additional nodes are needed to control the robot in Unreal via CRAM plans and Giskards motion planner, as well as perception and knowledge inference and logging.

 Follow the installation instructons for each of the following software stacks, as required for the specific purpose.
 Using separate, overlayed workspaces is recommended.
 - [Install Giskard](https://github.com/SemRoCo/giskardpy), the motion planner